Welcome!

 • Property managers and real estate professionals (June 12)

 Thank you to everyone who participated!
-The community survey closed on August 31.
-The planning team is still happy to hear your questions and input—just email bphrp@rdgusa.com
+The community survey closed on August 31, 2025.

 The survey explored four topics: Resilience and Safety, Priorities, Emergency Preparedness, and Affordability.
-Responses are helping the planning team:
+Responses are helped the planning team:

 • Identify where homes and neighborhoods are vulnerable to disruptions like flooding, severe weather, and extreme temperatures